EugeneKrapivin/JsonTranslate.NET/README.md

 ## Usage

-The library is intended to be use in using 2 build it [DSL](https://en.wikipedia.org/wiki/Domain-specific_language)s:
+The library is intended to be integrated using 2 built-in [DSL](https://en.wikipedia.org/wiki/Domain-specific_language)s:

 * `JSON` based DSL that will probably be easier to compose in a frontend.
 * a custom DSL inspire by [JUST.net](https://github.com/WorkMaze/JUST.net), providing a lean language to describe transformation chains.